yutanagano/tidytcells/docs/usage.rst

 Standardising TCR/MHC gene names
 --------------------------------

-``tidytcells`` provides a similar API for standardising TCR and MHC genes.
+These are ``tidytcells``' primary usecases.
-The function for standardising TCR and MHC genes are ``tidytcells.tcr.standardise`` and ``tidytcells.mhc.standardise`` respectively.
+The API for standardising TCR and MHC genes are similar: :py:func:`tidytcells.tcr.standardise` and :py:func:`tidytcells.mhc.standardise` respectively.

-.. autofunction:: tidytcells.tcr.standardise

-.. autofunction:: tidytcells.mhc.standardise
+At their core, these functions take as input a potentially non-standard string representation of a gene or allele and returns (if possible) an IMGT-standardised version of the gene/allele name.
+In both cases, ``standardize`` is a valid alias of the function as well.

 Other MHC utilities
 -------------------

-.. autofunction:: tidytcells.mhc.get_chain

-.. autofunction:: tidytcells.mhc.get_class
+``tidytcells`` also provides some extra utilities in the :py:mod:`mhc <tidytcells.mhc>` module, including :py:func:`get_chain <tidytcells.mhc.get_chain>` and :py:func:`get_class <tidytcells.mhc.get_class>`.

 .. _example_usage: